Image

 9.00am - 10.30am Session 1: Plenary

-• Dr Lachlan McIver (Online only) - The Ultimate Emergency: Why we need to treat the planet as a patient to save the human race.
+• Dr Lachlan McIver (joining online from Geneva) - The Ultimate Emergency: Why we need to treat the planet as a patient to save the human race.

-• Prof Ian Lowe (Online only) - The complex environmental factors influencing public health.
+• Prof Ian Lowe (joining online from the UK) - The complex environmental factors influencing public health.

 11.00am - 12.30pm Session 2: Health Care Sustainability